talkarr/talkarr/docs/deployment/docker.md

 > For the latest commit, use the `nightly` tag.
 > For a specific version, use the version number as the tag, e.g. `v1.0.0`.
 You can find the releases [here](https://github.com/talkarr/talkarr/releases).

+> [!NOTE]
+> We do not support using the docker.io registry anymore.
+> In case you are using the docker.io image, please migrate to the GitHub Container Registry (ghcr.io).

 ## Deploying via Docker Compose (Recommended)

 For more information about Docker Compose itself, please refer to the [official documentation](https://docs.docker.com/compose/).